SumonPaul18/k8s-portainer/README.md

 ```

 This will deploy the Portainer agent and create an external load balancer which you'll be able to use to connect to the agent on port 9001.

-### Edge agent

-If you wish to deploy the Edge agent inside your Kubernetes cluster, it is recommended to follow the instructions available inside your Portainer instance.

-## ARM platform

-If you wish to deploy Portainer or the agent inside a Kubernetes cluster running on arm, please use the tag `linux-arm` instead of `linux-amd64`.